wujosephjw/multi-playerVR/README.md

 # Potential Future Direction and Known Bugs
   - Currently limited to one mesh creation, but potential for multiples.
+  - Ability to delete vertice.
   - Possible scaling, transforming, and rotating of the mesh.
   - Ability to change mesh color or apply different materials.
   - Potential for adding UI, text, and voice for collaboration.